p2panda/handbook/website/docs/02-organising-data/queries.md

   - this information is held by the node
 - clients may cache the arguments required for the next entry (they are also returned by `publishEntry`)
 - clients may also persist their entry logs locally to avoid any dependency for retrieving entry arguments of nodes at all
-- clients must set the `documentId` input variable to receive arguments for encoding an `UPDATE` or `DELETE` operation.
+- clients must set the field's `documentId` argument to receive arguments for encoding an `UPDATE` or `DELETE` operation.
   - clients must not set this when they want to encode a `CREATE` operation

 ```graphql